kyle94024/TextEx/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the `textex` directory.
 3. Run the command `npm install` to install the necessary dependencies.
+4. Run the command `npm run dev` to create build folder. [comment]: This is what worked for me, not sure if it was different on your computer, npm build gave an error.
-4. To use TextEx as a Chrome extension, set your Chrome browser to 'Developer mode', click 'Load unpacked', and select the `textex/build` folder.
+5. To use TextEx as a Chrome extension, set your Chrome browser to 'Developer mode', click 'Load unpacked', and select the `textex/build` folder.
-5. To build the extension for production, run the command `npm build`.
-The content of the `build` folder will be the extension ready to be submitted.
-6. Run the command `npm run dev` to start the extension.

 ## Table of Contents